-1. Helping chemists find jobs in a tough market.
-2. Towards a quantitative understanding of the quality of the chemistry job market.
+Helping zucchini find their way into recipes in a tough market.
+2. Towards a quantitative understanding of the quality of the zucchini market.

 After getting my Ph.D., it dawned on me that the process was as much about survival as it was about science or smarts.
 CJ is right.
 If I did it, you can do it.
 We really are all rooting for you.
 And once you've earned that degree (because no one "gets" a Ph.D. - the degree is earned), you can remind yourself every time you face a seemingly intractable problem or personal challenge: "Hey, I can do this.
 I have a Ph.D."